-The Cardiology Service at the UF Small Animal Hospital is committed to providing an exceptional level of care for patients suffering from various cardiac diseases.
+The Veterinary Cardiology Service at the UF Small Animal Hospital is committed to providing an exceptional level of care for veterinary patients suffering from various cardiac diseases.
 We specialize in both medical and interventional (cardiac catheterization) cutting edge cardiac care for pets afflicted with heart disease.
 It is our mission to provide the very best in assessment of treatment options and help you make informed decisions regarding your pet’s health care.
 Your pet will receive the highest quality care from our team of specialists, including board certified cardiologists; critical care specialists, internists, anesthesiologists, and highly skilled board certified veterinary technicians.
 We also appreciate the importance of communication and will be sure to keep you and your veterinarian well-informed during your pet’s stay in our hospital.
 Initial evaluations are typically scheduled on Mondays and Wednesdays, and recheck appointments are seen on Mondays, Wednesdays, and Fridays.
 We also schedule OFA certification appointments on Fridays.
 In addition to our regular appointments, we offer a Cardiac Screening Clinic, held monthly, for breeds predisposed to acquire cardiac disease.
-Please see our website for clinic dates and more information.
+See our Cardiac Screening Clinic dates and more information.

 Upon arriving at the UF Small Animal Hospital, you and your pet will be greeted by one of our client liaisons and placed in an exam room.
 A junior or senior veterinary student will then come in and take a history and perform a physical examination on your pet.
 They will then present their findings to the cardiologist while our nurses perform an ECG (electrocardiogram) and a blood pressure on your pet.
 The costs of these two diagnostics are included in your initial exam.
 Once the student and cardiologist have gone over all the details of your pet’s condition they will discuss their initial assessment with you and recommend any additional diagnostics.
 We will then ask you to leave your pet with us while we complete our evaluation and provide you with a detailed treatment plan.
 We understand that your time is very valuable so we will do everything in our power to accomplish this in a timely manner.
 However, a cardiac workup can sometimes be time consuming so we may ask that you leave your pet with us for 1-3 hours.